ZZhaiDev/iOS-knowledge/README.md

 ### 16. What is runloop
 * A run loop is an abstraction that (among other things) provides a mechanism to handle system input sources (sockets, ports, files, keyboard, mouse, timers, etc).
+* Run loops are part of the fundamental infrastructure associated with threads.
+A run loop is an event processing loop that you use to schedule work and coordinate the receipt of incoming events.
+The purpose of a run loop is to keep your thread busy when there is work to do and put your thread to sleep when there is none.